DracotMolver/react-examples/PortalVideo/README.md

 # Video Portal
 This is just a demo that I had to do to apply for a job.
 *(If you wanna know the story...
-I didn't get the job XD, because I hadn't idea how to make a test of the UI using karma.
+I didn't get the job XD, because I had no idea how to make a test of the UI using karma.
 Well, we are all learning)*
 The idea is that, if you are a beginner, you could take this example and do it by your own or just putting your hand onto the code.
 Also, I'd like to get somes `request` about using `karma` or how I could improve everything using `webpack`.

 The app use `NodeJS`, `ExpressJS` and `MongoDB`